mkp170791/numpy/doc/source/reference/random/multithreading.rst

 and :meth:`~.Generator.standard_gamma`) all allow existing arrays to be filled using the ``out`` keyword argument.
 Existing arrays need to be contiguous and well-behaved (writable and aligned).
-Under normal circumstances, arrays created using the common constructors such as :meth:`numpy.empty` will satisfy these requirements.
+Under normal circumstances, arrays created using the common constructors such as :meth:`numpy_demo.empty` will satisfy these requirements.

 This example makes use of Python 3 :mod:`concurrent.futures` to fill an array